ancient-drama-SNA/Insult_tables-Roman_Comedy/README.md

 * Once each play is analyzed and insult interactions are compiled, I hope to accomplish the
   following:
     1. Convert each table into a JSON document, for use in computer analysis.
+    2. Document and extend the workflow for use with other dramatic corpora.
-    2. Develop a methodology for analyzing insult interactions within corpora using the encoded data.
+    3. Develop a methodology for analyzing insult interactions within corpora using the encoded data.
 E.g., both within individual plays, but also across the Plautine and Terentian corpora.
-    3. Document and extend the workflow for use with other dramatic corpora.
-    4. ???
+    4. Develop a workflow (or even semi-automated process) for mapping social-network interactions in the insult data.
+        * E.g., see my related project: https://github.com/ancient-drama-SNA/Roman_Comedy-SNA.

 ## Progress:

 * Plautus:
-    - [ ] Amphitruo
+    - [X] Amphitruo
     - [x] Asinaria
-    - [ ] Aulularia
+    - [X] Aulularia
     - [ ] Bacchides
     - [ ] Captivi
     - [ ] Casina